Best Bluetooth Speakers Under $50 Android Central 2020

 The Echo Dot may not be the first Bluetooth speaker that comes to mind, but it should come close with its Alexa integration.

 Most Unique Design: OontZ Angle 3 Ultra Portable Speaker

 As you look at different Bluetooth speakers to consider, many of them have the same old design: cylinders that pump out music at varying rates, shapes, and sizes.

-The OontZ Angle 3 Ultra changes that with its unique triangular design, so that you can cover as much area as possible.
+The OontZ Angle 3 Ultra changes that with its unique triangular design so that you can cover as much area as possible.
 Oontz also includes an IPX6 rating for splash-resistance, but we wouldn't recommend taking the Angle 3 Ultra for a dive.
-However, the biggest benefit to this speaker is the 100-foot range, allowing to keep your phone with you and not with the speaker.
+However, the most significant benefit to this speaker is the 100-foot range, allowing you to keep your phone with you and not with the speaker.

-While that 100-foot range is awesome, you'll have to be stuck in the past with the Micro-USB charging port.
-The OontZ Angle 3 Ultra is a bit heavier, so you may not want to carry it if you go for a hike.
+While that 100-foot range is awesome, you'll still be stuck in the past with the Micro-USB charging port.
+The OontZ Angle 3 Ultra is also a bit heavier thank some of the other speakers on this list, so you may not want to carry it if you go for a hike.